sjaanackermann/HotelBookingApp/README.md

 ### Prerequisites

-The only prerequisite for running the quiz is that you have access to a local host server.
+The only prerequisite for running the Hotel Booking App is that you have access to a local host server.

 ```
 You can use any of the follwoing free programs to set up a local host: